 (3) In the event that original documents are to be destroyed the intent to do so should be intimated in writing to the client.
 Tacit consent such as acceptance of Terms of Engagement is acceptable.

 (4) The normal duties of care and confidentiality in the storage of clients papers in terms of the rules would, for the avoidance of doubt, apply to scanned archive material.
 Offsite electronic copies of the scanned archive should form part of the practice unit's contingency planning strategy.
 A data retention policy should be in place.
 This should include data expiry/deletion provisions.
 A disaster recovery policy should also be in place and consideration should be given to policy in relation to data transfers outside the EEA.
 The Society’s Cloud Computing - Advice for the profession has more specifics in relation to Cloud Computing storage outside the EEA.

-(7) Where a mandate is received or clients request a copy of the file, the practice unit's obligations in that regard should be covered in Terms of Engagement.
+(6) Where a mandate is received or clients request a copy of the file, the practice unit's obligations in that regard should be covered in Terms of Engagement.
 The Society would expect files to be made available within the Society's recommended retention periods.
-If the Terms of Engagement are silent on the point, a client is entitled to request the file in either paper or electronic form and any cost of printing from electronic to paper should be borne by the practice unit.

 B. Terms of Engagement should include clarification on: